Central Sterile Processing Certificate

 Want to take your education and your career even further?
 Sterile processing technician courses completed in this program may count toward Harrison’s Surgical Technology Associate Degree program.

-The School of Health Sciences at Harrison College approaches education differently—we strive to empower you so that you can empower the patients whose lives you will influence as a member of the burgeoning health care industry.
+The Health Sciences program at Harrison College approaches education differently—we strive to empower you so that you can empower the patients whose lives you will influence as a member of the burgeoning health care industry.

 You will be taught the knowledge to impact and improve the quality of health care in a number of health care facilities, including hospitals, physician clinics and surgical centers.